Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Benchmark Definitions

 We evaluate our approach on three classical multi-objective test problems from the DTLZ suite: DTLZ-1, DTLZ-2, and DTLZ-3~\cite{DTLZ}.
 These scalable benchmark functions are widely used for evaluating multi-objective optimization algorithms due to their well-understood theoretical properties and configurable Pareto Front geometries~\cite{DTLZ}.

 To create parametric families of these problems, we introduce the task parameter $\boldsymbol{\theta}\in [0.8,1]$.
-The task parameter $\boldsymbol{\theta}$ controls the power scaling applied to the decision variables $\mathbf{x}$ in the objective function calculations, creating meaningful variations in the problem landscape through power transformations of the form $F(\mathbf{x}^{\boldsymbol{\theta}})$.
+The task parameter $\boldsymbol{\theta}$ controls the power values applied to the decision variables $\mathbf{x}$ in the objective evaluations, generating variations in the problem landscape in the form $F(\mathbf{x}^{\boldsymbol{\theta}})$.
 This parameterization enables the exploration of related optimization instances that share a similar structure but exhibit different convergence characteristics and Pareto Front properties.
+To compare the multi-objective optimization performance, the reference point for each benchmark is set to $[200.0, 200.0]$, $[2.0, 2.0]$, and $[240.0, 240.0]$.